Roux-en-Y Gastric Bypass Surgery at Southcoast Health

-- One year after surgery, weight loss can average 70% of excess body weight.
+- A year after surgery, weight loss averages 70% of the overall weight loss goal.

-- Studies show that after 10 to 14 years, 60% of excess body weight loss has been maintained by patients.
+- After 10 to 14 years, 60% of excess weight stays off for most patients.

 What You Can Expect from Gastric Bypass Surgery

-Then, you will receive a complete medical screening by the surgeon and an internist, as well as an evaluation by one of the team’s psychologists.
-Patients are also required to participate in three preoperative support group sessions to learn more about the physical and psychological implications of gastric bypass surgery.
+Next, you’ll undergo a medical screening conducted by the surgeon and internist, and be interviewed by one of our team psychologists.
+In order to have the surgery, patients have to go to three preoperative support group sessions about the implications of surgery.

-Each patient will undergo counseling with the team dietitian to discuss their present dietary habits and how to best prepare for their changed nutritional needs following surgery.
-Patients will periodically meet with the surgeon throughout the preoperative period to monitor progress and have detailed discussions about the surgical procedure.
+Each patient also meets with a dietitian to discuss their current dietary habits and the changes that will need to be made post-surgery.
+Patients will be able to interact with their surgeon a few times during the preoperative phase to monitor progress and have detailed discussions about the procedure.

 Recovery After Roux-en-Y Gastric Bypass Surgery